Workshops for those with special needs and disabilities; performances, drama and creative writing workshops.

 Mr T Moore, Headteacher, St Mary’s RC High School Chesterfield.

-From 1975 I have been involved professionally with disabilities young people and adults.
+From 1975 I have been involved professionally with young people and adults with disabilities.
 The workshops have followed a pattern of performances and drama/creative writing workshops based on those performances.

 Set out below are some of the venues where I worked on a regular basis since the year 2000